 The Australian government has also announced a few key changes in the existing points system for the GSM program, which is expected to be applicable from 16th November 2019.

 The changes implemented to point system include:

 - 10 points for STEM Specialist Educational qualifications

 - 10 points for applicants who have a skilled spouse or de facto partner

 - 10 points for applicants without a spouse or de facto partner or a spouse or de facto partner who is a citizen or a Permanent resident of Australia

 - 5 points for applicants who have an English competent spouse or de facto partner

 - 15 points for applicants who have obtained a nomination from a State or Territory government, or who get sponsored by their family member (Subclass 491 visa)

 If you are planning to apply for and want to improve your points on the above-stated factors, then visit Australia PR Avenue!

 With years of experience and expertise, we have helped people immigrate to Australia with the utmost ease.
-If you wish to immigrate to Australia and pass the points test, then fill out the free assessment form and one of our consultants will contact you shortly.
+If you wish to immigrate to Australia and pass the points test, then fill out the Free Visa Assessment Form and one of our consultants will contact you shortly.
 Also you can Call us @ 78-18-000-777 and we'll get back to you shortly.